Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Illustration: Persuading the Receiver to Listen

 At first glance, this strategy seems unlikely to work without the sender's commitment power. \emph{How can she credibly continue her experiment even after the posterior has risen past $\hat{p}$?
-Why not simply stop at the posterior $\hat{p}$\textemdash the belief that should have convinced the receiver to choose $r$?} Surprisingly, however, the strategy works even without commitment.
-The reason lies with the fact that the equilibrium beliefs generated by the Markov strategies themselves can provide a sufficient incentive for the sender to go above $\hat{p}$.
+Why not simply stop at the posterior $\hat{p}$---the belief that should have convinced the receiver to choose $r$?} Surprisingly, however, the strategy works even without commitment.
+This is because the equilibrium beliefs generated by the Markov strategies themselves can provide a sufficient incentive for the sender to continue beyond $\hat{p}$.
 We already argued that, with a suitably chosen $p^{*}>\hat{p}$, the receiver is incentivized to wait past $\hat{p}$, due to the ``optimistic'' equilibrium belief that the sender will continue to experiment until a much higher belief $p^{*}$ is reached.
-Crucially, this optimism in turn incentivizes the sender to carry out her strategy:\footnote{We will show in Section \ref{subsec:Equilibrium-Characterization} that under certain conditions, using $R$-drifting experiments is not just better than passing but also the optimal experiment (best response), given that the receiver waits.
+Crucially, this optimism in turn incentivizes the sender to carry out her strategy:\footnote{We will show in Section \ref{subsec:Equilibrium-Characterization} that under certain conditions, using $R$-drifting experiments is not just better than passing but also the optimal strategy (best response), given that the receiver waits.
 Here, we illustrate the possibility of persuasion for this case.
-The logic extends to other cases where the sender optimally uses different experiments to persuade the receiver.} were she to deviate and, say, ``pass'' at $q=\hat{p}$, the receiver would simply wait (instead of choosing $r$), believing that the sender will shortly resume her $R$-drifting experiments after the ``unexpected'' pass.\footnote{ To be formal, suppose that the current belief is slightly below $p^{\ast}$ (say, $p=p^{\ast}-\lambda dt$), and the sender deviates and passes.
-Given the belief that she will continue her $R$-drifting strategy in the next instant, the receiver prefers waiting to taking action $r$ immediately if and only if

-In other words, even if $p$ is close to $p^{\ast}$ (and strictly above $\hat{p}$), the receiver is willing to wait as long as $p^{\ast}$ is not too high.
-Importantly, $\overline{p}$ approaches $1$ as $c$ tends to $0$.} Given this response, the sender cannot gain from deviating: she cannot convince the receiver to ``prematurely'' choose $r$.
-To sum up, the sender's strategy instills optimism in the receiver to wait and listen to the sender, and this optimism, or the \emph{power of beliefs}, in turn incentivizes the sender to carry out the strategy.
+The logic extends to other cases where the sender optimally uses different experiments to persuade the receiver.} were she to deviate and, say, pass at $q=\hat{p}$, the receiver would simply wait (instead of choosing $r$), believing that the sender will shortly resume her $R$-drifting experiments after the ``unexpected'' pause.
+Given this response, the sender cannot gain from deviating: she cannot convince the receiver to ``prematurely'' choose $r$.
+To summarize, the sender's strategy instills optimism in the receiver that makes him wait and listen, and this optimism, or the \emph{power of beliefs}, in turn incentivizes the sender to carry out the strategy.